albacoretuna/tree-viewer/README.md

   * API schema validation
   * StyledComponents for CSS
   * Error reporting, so that we know what goes wrong before users need to tell us
+  * End to end testing using Cypress etc.